sa-lee/easel/paper/outline.md

 The control verb specifies an event in the context of the data, like a click or a drag, to be observed on the visualisation.
 These functions emit events in data space so they can then be passed to other grammar elements.

-##### manipulation of state via `mutate_referential`
+##### manipulation of state via mutate_persistent

 Explicit handling of how state manipulations are inherently recursive, hence mutations should be self referential.
+Another verb option is _insist_.
 ## Examples

 When does a scatter plot become a brushed scatter plot?